QGP Physics from Attractor Perturbations: The transverse perturbations

-To summarise, at late times the characteristics of the initial state are mapped to the scale $\Lambda$ and dimensionless amplitudes $C_1(k)$ --- $C_6(k)$ which carry information about the structure of the initial data in the transverse plane.
-These numbers can be matched to a given numerical solution.
-All physical observables can be expressed in terms of this asymptotic data, in manner described explicitly in the following Section.
+To summarize, at late times the characteristics of the initial state are mapped to the scale $\Lambda$ and dimensionless amplitudes $\{C_n(k)\}$ which carry information about the structure of the initial data in the transverse plane.
+These numbers can be matched to a given numerical solution of \rfes{eq:linsys2} and \rfn{eq:zerok}.
+All physical observables that depend on the transverse dynamics can be expressed in terms of this asymptotic data, in manner described explicitly in the following section.

+We now turn to the stability of the attractor in the presence of transverse perturbations.
+As seen in \rfes{eq:MIS_finitek} all nonzero modes are damped to zero at late times.
+The same is true for the zero-modes, with the exception of the velocity perturbations.
+As seen in \rfe{eq:MIS_zerok}, these grow as $\delta u_i(\tau, {\bm k}|)_{{\bm k}=0} \sim\tau^{1/3}$ at late times.
+This will invalidate the linear approximation at sufficiently late times, unless the initial condition for this mode is zero -- in this special case it remains zero in the course of evolution, since (in contrast to nonzero modes) it is not sourced by other modes.
+If the initial amplitude is nonzero but small enough, the mild growth will not invalidate the linear approximation until after freeze-out.
+For applications to heavy-ion collision it is usually assumed that all modes of the velocity perturbation are negligible initially, which makes the picture described here workable.

+It is interesting to note that the $\tau^{1/3}$ behavior of the velocity zero-mode originates in the perfect-fluid theory, where is it easily seen to follow from energy-momentum conservation.
+It is likely that this is a general property of perturbations of Bjorken flow regardless of the dynamics.
+Further details concerning the perfect-fluid and NS limits are presented in \rfa{app:NS-ID}.